bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/ModemType_0cZLYfLhLBxhETTu94xYR$/Documentation.md

-Indicate the type of the modem.
+Indicates the type of the modem.